-Windows is constantly climbing up the popularity ladder with up to a billion users.
-Microsoft tries to make windows the best Operating System by giving updates at regular intervals.
-However, these updates sometimes come with some errors and bugs that make it this OS(Operating System) hard to perform some functions.
+Windows is constantly climbing the popularity ladder with up to a billion users.
+Microsoft tries to make Windows the best Operating System by giving updates at regular intervals.
+However, these updates sometimes come with some errors and bugs that make it hard for this OS (Operating System) to perform some functions.
 “The device was not migrated due to partial or ambiguous match.”
-If one of you’ve seen this on your windows device, then don’t worry.
-We will discuss everything you need to know about this error and how to fix it entirely.

 Table of Contents

-- 1.1 Method #1: Plug-in The Device Into a Different Port
+- 2.1 Method #1: Plug The Device Into a Different Port

 How To Remove The Device Was Not Migrated Due To Partial Or Ambiguous Match Error Message

 Below are the best tactics that you can try: